Help and advice

 The Pouāwhina Māori is responsible for academic and pastoral care of students, and the organisation and implementation of tutorials and wānanga for all core papers throughout the tertiary year.
 The focus of the tutorials and wānanga is to assist and encourage Māori students to develop and consolidate their legal academic writing and enhance academic achievement.
 Students are encouraged to aim for the Honours program in their Part II year of study.

-As the Pouāwhina Māori, Grace Abbott works closely with Manuesina Mahina, the adviser for Pasifika students, as well as a team of highly skilled Student Academic and Support Advisers on level 2 of Building 810, the Student Law centre.
+As the Pouāwhina Māori, Holly Reynolds works closely with Manuesina Mahina, the adviser for Moana Oceania students, as well as a team of highly skilled Student Academic and Support Advisers on level 2 of Building 810, the Student Law centre.

 Pouāwhina Māori contact details